doctorfree/MirrorCommand/README.md

 MirrorCommand is intended for installation on a system running [MagicMirror](https://magicmirror.builders).
 If MagicMirror is not previously installed it can be installed following [these instructions](https://docs.magicmirror.builders/getting-started/installation.html#manual-installation).
-Alternatively, the MirrorCommand Debian package format installation will automatically install and configure MagicMirror if no existing MagicMirror installation is detected.
+Alternatively, the MirrorCommand Debian or RPM package format installation will automatically install and configure MagicMirror if no existing MagicMirror installation is detected.
 This automated installation of MagicMirror includes installing and configuring PM2 for easy and powerful